The Increase of ER Visits for Childhood Traumatic Brain Injuries and Decrease in Severity of Injuries

 - Loss of consciousness.

-- Impairments in speech, vision, hearing, motor coordination, balance, memory,
+- Impairments in speech, vision, hearing, motor coordination, balance, memory, concentration, and judgment.

 - Difficulty controlling emotions.